Engie File Converter

 - The Westwood Palette Stretch Table format, a 64K file containing the best in-between colour for all possible colour pairs on a specific 256-colour palette.
 They are used to quickly upscale 8-bit images, mostly WSA animations and CPS images.

-- KORT Image format, a simple headerless image that is always 320x200, and of which the data is RLE compressed in simple Value/Length pairs.
+- KORT Image format, a headerless image that is always 320x200, and of which the data is RLE compressed in simple Value/Length pairs.

 - KORT BMP Format, an uncompressed tileset format.